Jebrayam/systemsbiology/Variability_Simulations/README.md

-# Simulaton of different types of varibility use to simulated gene expression in cell populations.
+# Simulation of different types of varibility use to simulated gene expression in cell populations.